Computation of minimal covariants bases for 2D coupled constitutive laws: Introduction

 In continuum mechanics, constitutive equations, linear or non-linear, are naturally described using tensors~\cite{Gur1973,TN2004}.
 Yet classical in linear theories, \emph{constitutive tensors} are also encountered in non-linear mechanics of materials such as, for instance, anisotropic elasto-plasticity (\textit{e.g.} \emph{Hill yield tensor}~\cite{Hil1948}), in continuum damage mechanics (for a description of damage anisotropy see~\cite{Cha1978,Cha1984,Ona1984,LC1985,Ju1989,LD2005}) and in nonlinear piezoelectricity/magnetism (\emph{e.g.} the magnetostriction morphic tensor~\cite{DTdLac1993,Hub2019}).

 Orders of constitutive tensors, which are usually lower than four in classical linear elasticity and piezoelectricity, can however reach six in generalized continuum theories, such as strain gradient or micromorphic continua~\cite{AQH2013,AHQ2019,Pol2018,Ber2016}.
+They can be odd orders, forbidding then the definition of \emph{spectral invariants} from Kelvin's matrix representation\footnote{Moreover, the spectral invariants of the $\RR^{d(d+1)/2}$--Kelvin matrix of an elasticity tensor do not characterize the geometry of its orbits in $\RR^{d}$ (with $d=2$ in 2D and $d=3$ in 3D).
+They are algebraic invariants of $\OO(d(d+1)/2)$.
+Any function invariant with respect to $\OO(d(d+1)/2)$ is also invariant with respect to $\OO(d)$, but the converse is false.} \cite{Bet1987,CM1990, KO09,BBS2008}.
 They can even rise up beyond order six when fabric tensors are involved~\cite{Oda1982,Kan1984,JT1984,Kac1993,TNS2001,RKM2009,DK2016,CW2010,CDC2018}.
 A sound analysis of these tensors, of their invariants and their symmetry classes, gives precious information and modelling tools for the physics that can be described by them.
-The complexity of this analysis increases with the order of the tensor.
-In 3D, this complexity is already high, while it remains reasonable in 2D.
-In the present contribution, we focus on the latter case for which general results can be formulated.